oracle/weblogic-deploy-tooling/README.md

 An optional feature for the Discover Domain is the Variable Injector tool.
 The variable injector will replace a selected model attribute value with a property marker containing a unique variable name.
 This variable name and the replaced value are inserted into a variable property file.

-To enable the Variable Injector during the Discover Domain, you must place a json file named model_variable_injector.json into the <WLSDEPLOY>/lib directory.
+To enable the Variable Injector during the Discover Domain, you must place a json file named model_variable_injector.json into the WLSDEPLOY/lib directory.
 This file must be manually created and contain one of the pre-defined keywords and/or a CUSTOM designated file.

 A variable name substitution is only performed once for an attribute during the variable injector run.
-The first substitution is not replaced by and subsequent matches.
+The first substitution is not replaced by any subsequent matches.

 The supported keywords are as follows: